Yashh-G/zero-day-research/README.md

 ### **CVE-2025-9754**
 #### Campcodes Online Hospital Management System Edit Profile edit-profile.php cross site scripting (XSS)
+**Description:**
+A flaw has been found in Campcodes Online Hospital Management System 1.0.
+The impacted element is an unknown function of the file /edit-profile.php of the component Edit Profile Page.
+Executing manipulation of the argument Username can lead to cross site scripting.
+The attack may be launched remotely.
+The exploit has been published and may be used.
 ##### References:
 - **NVD Link: [https://nvd.nist.gov/vuln/detail/CVE-2025-9754](https://nvd.nist.gov/vuln/detail/CVE-2025-9754)**
 - **CVE Details: [https://www.cvedetails.com/cve/CVE-2025-9754/](https://www.cvedetails.com/cve/CVE-2025-9754/)**